codefarm0/Searching-and-Sorting/README.md

 Youtube video to explain algorithm and java implementation - https://youtu.be/xiCP9QEiWK0

 ## Selection sort algorithm
-Youtube video to explain algorithm and java implementation - TBD
+Youtube video to explain algorithm and java implementation - https://youtu.be/HiHApopkzT8

 ## Insertion sort algorithm
 Youtube video to explain algorithm and java implementation - https://youtu.be/tn5UbEIlV5c